alexkritchevsky

 May 1, 2023

-A classic use for data science at a technology company is a feature A/B test which tries to improve revenue or engagement metrics on the product.
+A classic use of data science at a technology company is a feature A/B test to improve revenue or engagement metrics.

 It goes like this: